-32 Brummer's review of the IMF's Financial Sector Assessment Program, which is more established and arguably more rigorous than the FSB's own peer review process, concludes that "despite its importance, the architecture supporting monitoring has historically been quite weak, even with regard to the primary monitoring system--FSAP."
-(Brummer 2012: 157).
+53. Brummer (2011, pp. 263-264).
+Brummer's review of the IMF's Financial Sector Assessment Program, which is more established and arguably more rigorous than the FSB's own peer review process, concludes that "despite its importance, the architecture supporting monitoring has historically been quite weak, even with regard to the primary monitoring system-FSAP" (Brummer [2012, p.
+157]).
 In particular, he identifies three key problems.

-^{1.} Participation is in practice less than compulsory and many countries do not in fact participate.
-This creates an "adverse selection problem" in which those countries which choose to participate are in practice those with the less serious regulatory problems (Brummer 2011: 159).
+(1) Participation is in practice less than compulsory and many countries do not in fact participate.
+This creates an "adverse selection problem" in which those countries that choose to participate are in practice those with the less serious regulatory problems (Brummer [2011, p.
+159]).

-^{2.} The information used in peer-review is provided by member states under review and hence is open to all kinds of bias, incompleteness, or error (Brummer 2011: 160).
-Note that the FSB is just beginning to attempt to address this problem in a small way by creating more uniform standards for data collection and reporting as concerns linkages among SIFIs in particular but this also requires mandating that private firms collect data in certain forms and certain kinds of data they may not have collected in the past (Financial Stability Board 2011b).
+(2) The information used in peer review is provided by member states under review and hence is open to all kinds of bias, incompleteness, or error (Brummer [2011, p.
+160]).
+Note that the FSB is just beginning to attempt to address this problem in a small way by creating more uniform standards for data collection and reporting as concerns linkages among SIFIs in particular, but this also requires mandating that private firms collect data in certain forms and certain kinds of data they may not have collected in the past (Financial Stability Board [2011b]).

-^{3.} Results of peer review have not been made public enough (Brummer 2011: 161).
-This is arguably less of a problem in the case of the FSB which at least releases a redacted version of each peer review report on its website.
+(3) Results of peer review have not been made public sufficiently (Brummer [2011, p.
+161]).
+This is arguably less of a problem in the case of the FSB, which at least releases a redacted version of each peer review report on its website.